 This isn't a résumé.
-It's a repository of the things that have my attention: what I cook, where I point the camera, the bottles worth keeping, and the people I come home to.
+It's a repository of the things that have my attention: what I cook, where I point the camera, the small things worth keeping, and the people I come home to.

 The reason for everything that follows.
 Loud dinners, small hands, and the people who turn a house into the place I actually want to be.